 Interested in putting your efforts to work as a Hawkeye?
 Here’s what to expect.

 - You will be in contact with your child’s classroom teacher.
 The amount of contact will vary according to grade level and time of year.
-It will be important to have a meeting early in the year to discuss the teacher’s needs.

 - You will be contacted by the PTA when there are events that need volunteers.
 This will also vary according to time of year.